EDSAaa/Dron-FIUNAM/README.md

 ### Teensy v3-1 ###

-Here are two folders.
+Here are two programs written in Wiring (C for Arduino).

 - One program contains the implementation of MultiWii Serial Protocol, whose purpose is allow Tensy request the values of the sensors to the Flight Controller.
-With those measurements was implemented a State Feedback Controller,
+With those measurements was implemented a State Feedback Controller.
 - The other has the same Controller, but additionally has a Reduced Order Observer that estimates the value of *dz/dt*.